chicongtc/homepage-feature-sansale/README.md

 <a href="https://meta.discourse.org/t/homepage-feature-component/144264">Read more on our Meta community.</a><br/>

-The plugin here is further modified according to the needs of the site by Bcat95.
+The plugin here is further modified according to the needs of the site by chicongtc.
 This author's original work ( see forked).